Super Parties 101

 Close off bouncy castles

-It can be hard to coax children to stop bouncing long enough to participate in the show, so we suggest keeping inflatable castles and home trampolines off-limits for the length of the performance.
+It can be hard to coax children to stop bouncing long enough to participate in the show, so we suggest keeping inflatable castles and home trampolines be off-limits for the length of the performance.

 Expect us exactly at the start time